 Ba-Phalaborwa municipality has adequate reticulation system, followed by Greater Tzaneen Municipality, Greater Letaba Municipality and then Greater Giyani Municipality.
 The limited availability of infrastructure in Greater Giyani is attributed to the fact that the villages in the Greater Giyani area are spatially scattered, resulting in difficult and expensive processes to provide water supply pipelines in the villages.
 The drastic drop in the water level of Middle Letaba river shocked Giyani communities when drought was even declared nationally in 2009/10.
 It is also deduced that the major factor contributing to shortage of water is related to social aspects.
 These aspects are mainly vandalism of infrastructure, especially communal boreholes, lack of willingness from the consumers to pay for their water services and illegal (unauthorized) connections of pipelines by communities.
 These problems are usually prevalent in rural areas than urban areas.
-High water usage is generally observed in most of the areas, amounting to more than 150 litres per person per day in both towns and villages.
+Over-usage of water is generally observed in most of the areas, amounting to more than 150 litres per person per day in both towns and villages.
+Communities are yet to do more to save the already scarce water.